Jie317/tencent_pcvr_dump/README.md

 ```

 ## Key points from the online discussion (05.18)
-  1 Xgboost might works as well.
+  1 Xgboost might work as well.

   2 Most of the time should be focused on feature engineering.